 The Tower: Famous for May Morning, when the choir sings from the top at 6:00 AM on May 1st.
 You can't climb it, but it's magnificent to look at.

-This pub is only accessible by foot, bike, or boat—no road.
+The Isis Farmhouse (The Towing Path, Iffley Village, OX4 4EL, 01865 778609) is only accessible by foot, bike, or boat—no road.
 In summer, the riverside garden is idyllic.
 Watch boats pass by as you eat.

 What to Order: River trout with summer salad (£17.50), homemade ice cream (£4.50).

-3:00 PM: Outdoor Shakespeare—Oxford's Best Summer Tradition
+Outdoor Shakespeare: Oxford's Best Summer Tradition

 Where: Various college gardens